Qqwy/ruby-prop_check/README.md

 - [x] Good, unicode-compliant, string generators.
 - [x] Filtering generator outputs.
 - [x] Before/after/around hooks to add setup/teardown logic to be called before/after/around each time a check is run with new data.
+- [x] Possibility to resize generators.
 - [x] `#instance` generator to allow the easy creation of generators for custom datatypes.
 - [ ] A usage guide.
 - [ ] A simple way to create recursive generators
 - [ ] Builtin generation of `Set`s
 - [ ] Builtin generation of `Date`s, `Time`s and `DateTime`s.
+- [ ] Configuration option to resize all generators given to a particular Property instance.

-# Nice-to-haves
+## Nice-to-haves

-- [x] Basic integration with RSpec.
-See also https://groups.google.com/forum/#!msg/rspec/U-LmL0OnO-Y/iW_Jcd6JBAAJ for progress on this.
- - [ ] `aggregate` , `resize` and similar generator-modifying calls (c.f.
-PropEr's variants of these) which will help with introspection/metrics.
- - [ ] Integration with other Ruby test frameworks.
 - Stateful property testing.
 If implemented at some point, will probably happen in a separate add-on library.

 ## Installation